sonadztux/neverland/Android/readme.md

 Predict manipulated images focused on human faces

 ## Description
-Branch for Foories  Android application.
+Branch for Photocuration Android application.
 Contains architecture, used library, and steps to reproduce

 ## Table of Content